carasolomon/python-encryption/README.md

-# week7-python-encryption
+# Python Encryption
-## Week 7 Assignment: Encrypting with Python
+## Assignment for class: Encrypting with Python

 ### The goals of the assignment are: